Syracuse University School of Information Studies: History

 The first library science courses were offered at Syracuse University in 1896 at the University’s von Ranke library, with university librarian Henry Orrin Sibley and his wife Mary Jane O'Bryon Sibley as the first and only instructors.
 In 1907, the program moved to the University's Carnegie Library, and, in 1908, it received accreditation from the American Library Association.
 The program eventually split from the College of Liberal Arts in 1915 and began granting graduate degrees in 1934.

 The School of Information Studies emerged in 1974 when Dean Robert S. Taylor suggested the School of Library Science adopt a name that would signal a new direction.
 With this, it became the first "iSchool" (also the Original Information School™) in history.

 Throughout the 1970s, he updated the library science curriculum to keep pace with the changing times.
 In 1977, the Education Resources Information Center (ERIC/AE) Clearinghouse was launched at the school.
 The country’s first master's degree in information resources management (IRM) was added to the curriculum in 1980.

 The 1980s marked an increase in faculty research and grants that established the School of Information Studies as a leader in the field.
 During this time, the undergraduate program in information management and technology was introduced.
 In 1983, the school moved from its old home in several large houses on the edge of campus to Huntington Hall.
 Syracuse was the founding member of the first iSchools Caucus formed in 1988, termed the Gang of Three with Pittsburgh, and Drexel.
 The school's offices and classrooms moved again in 1989 to the Center for Science and Technology, which also housed the Chemistry and Computer Science programs, among others.

 The 1990s brought many innovations to the school, including the master's degree program in telecommunications and network management; AskERIC, one of the first digital reference services; and distance learning options for graduate study.
 Several new research centers opened, including the Convergence Center, the Center for Digital Commerce, and the Center for Natural Language Processing.

 As the new millennium approached, the school had outgrown its space in the Center for Science and Technology.
 Dean Raymond von Dran began working toward establishing a new home for the iSchool on campus, announcing his vision for the school's permanent home on the Syracuse University Quad.
 In 2008, von Dran's vision was realized when the School of Information Studies celebrated the iOpening of a completely redesigned Hinds Hall.
 The building, with its sleek and modern design, earned the American Institute of Architects Central New York Chapter Citation Award that same year.

 Curriculum

-The School of Information Studies offers an undergraduate degree, four master's degrees, and two doctoral degrees, as well as several certificates of advanced study.
+The School of Information Studies offers two undergraduate degrees, six master's degrees, and two doctoral degrees, as well as several certificates of advanced study.